RouninMedia/sata/README.md

 _____

-# Ajax Equivalent to Sata (using a FormData Object and Ajax)
+# Standard Approach (using a FormData Object and Ajax)

 ```
 var myAjaxForm = new FormData();